henkaku/henkaku.github.io/usage.md

 #### The device freezes or reboots after trying to install

-The installation has failed.
-Make sure you have a memory card inserted with at least 10MB of free space.
 If the device froze, hold the power button for 15 seconds to manually power off the device and then press the power button again to restart the device.
 You can then attempt to install again.

-You need a memory card inserted even when using HENkaku with devices that come with built in memory, such as PS Vita Slim and PS TV.

 #### The web browser automatically closed after installation